 Third, you stick out like a sore thumb.
 All the other shoppers are typically Amish or varying persuasions of homeless people.
 If you don’t have a straw hat, wear a bonnet, or if your pants have a zipper, you stick out in the crowd and feel a little sheepish.
 However, like many cultures, the Amish are quite friendly and happy you are giving them money.
 They do their best to accommodate your cultural shortcomings.

 Fourth, they don’t take your currency.
 After you’ve spent all that time perusing the haphazard aisles of Yoder’s Bent & Dent Emporium, you get up to that cash register and find that they don’t take credit card, only cash.
-You turn to your wife and see if she has cash but she’s two dollars too short.
+You turn to your wife and see if she has cash but she’s three dollars too short.
 You begin bartering items of clothing or hubcaps off of your minivan but as it turns out, Amish don’t have a need for minivan hubcaps.
 This too, has the vibe of a the mission field.

-Fifth, the electric service is unreliable.
+Fifth, the electric service is unreliable or non-existent.